yasinnerten/graduation-thesis/Readme.md

-# Istanbul Technical University Graduation Thesis: Metro Istanbul Usage Prediction Using with Digital Twin Approach
+# Metro Istanbul Usage Prediction Using with Digital Twin Approach

 This repository contains my graduation thesis, a research paper focused on **predicting Metro Istanbul usage with smart card data**.
 This work leverages machine learning models developed and executed on Kaggle Servers.